Keizaal/Keizaal/README.md

 ## Setup and Information

-This modlist takes up 100GB of harddrive space and will likely take a few hours to download depending on your internet speed.
+This modlist takes up 200GB of hard drive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.

 Install the latest version of Wabbajack from the #builds channel in the [Wabbajack Discord](https://discordapp.com/invite/wabbajack).